OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-20.md

 ## 2 Chronicles 20:29

-And the dread of God was on all the kingdoms of the lands when they heard that the Lord had fought against the enemies of Israel.
+And the fear of God was on all the kingdoms of the lands when they heard that the Lord had fought against the enemies of Israel.

 ---